bfncs/goto-k8s/06_resources.md

 ### Quality of Service

-There are three teirs, in decreasing order of priority.
+There are three tiers, in decreasing order of priority.

 * Guaranteed
 * Burstable